kujotaroooo/sql-scanner-attack/README.md

-# SQLi Scanner - Advance SQL Injection Testing Tool
+# SQLi Scanner - Advance SQL Injection

 > ⚠️ **WARNING: Only use this tool on websites you own or have explicit permission to test.
 Unauthorized testing is illegal and unethical.** ⚠️